PLAYG0N/mkdocs-panzoom/docs/Mermaid/bigmermaid.md

 ## Example 2

-This is the second ecample.
+This is the second example.

 ```mermaid
 ---